What to do in Kraków in spring: cafés, bookshops and quiet walks

 Kopiec Krakusa

-One classic is Bunkier Café, right by Planty Park.
+One classic go-to place is Bunkier Café, right by Planty Park.
 Half indoors, half outdoors, it feels like you’re sitting in a greenhouse tucked into the city center.
 Order tea or coffee, grab a notebook, and you’ll quickly forget that the Old Town is just around the corner.
-It’s one of the best cafés in Kraków for people-watching.
+It’s one of the best cafés in Kraków for people-watching!

 For something cozier, head to Królowa Przedmieścia.
 It’s away from the main tourist path, with velvet chairs, soft lighting, and cakes that taste homemade.
 This is the kind of café where you could easily spend two hours without noticing the time.
 Perfect for a rainy spring day when you want comfort food and quiet.

 If you’re drawn to creative, indie spots, Spokój in Kazimierz is worth finding.
 It’s not polished, and that’s the charm.
 Mismatched furniture, soft indie music, and an atmosphere where no one seems to care how long you stay.
-It’s a good reminder that the best cafés in Kraków aren’t always the ones you find on a “top 10” list - they’re the ones where you feel instantly at ease.
+It’s a good reminder that the best cafés in Kraków aren’t always the ones you find on a toplist - they’re the ones with personality.

 Królowa Przedmieścia